 The Ladislau and Melita Steiner Radiosurgery Fellowships

-The Leksell Gamma Knife® Society will annually fund three international fellowships in stereotactic radiosurgery in memory of Professor Ladislau Steiner and his wife and close collaborator Doctor Melita Steiner.
+The Leksell Gamma Knife® Society will annually fund two international fellowships in stereotactic radiosurgery in memory of Professor Ladislau Steiner and his wife and close collaborator Doctor Melita Steiner.
 Professor Steiner worked closely with the Gamma Knife’s inventor, Professor Lars Leksell, and early on became a prominent figure in the field of Gamma Knife surgery.
 After leaving the Karolinska Hospital in Sweden, Professor Steiner established the Lars Leksell Gamma Knife Center at the University of Virginia in 1989, and continued his contributions there for over 20 years.
 These fellowships are instituted in commemoration of Professor Steiner’s and his wife's contributions to the field.
-The fellowships are intended to identify and annually fund three promising board certified neurosurgeons or radiation oncologists who are within five years of completion of their formal training (or international equivalent).
+The fellowships are intended to identify and annually fund two promising board certified (or international equivalent) neurosurgeons or radiation oncologists who have completed their residency training between the years 2013 and 2018.

 Applicants will learn all aspects of Gamma Knife Radiosurgery including but not limited to patient selection, frame application, treatment planning, the radiosurgical procedure itself and patient follow-up routines for all indications.
 Due to legal and insurance reasons non-US applicants will be allowed only observer status while US applicants may be allowed to work hands-on with patients.